Welcome to NeuroSafe 2018

 This innovative symposium offers cutting-edge perspectives about neurosurgical quality and safety, including:

 - Outcomes and measures

 - Building the safest environments for neurosurgery patients throughout the world.

 Following completion of this educational symposium, the learner should be better able to:

-- Describe how to problem solve quality and safety challenges using real-life examples
+- Describe how to address quality and safety challenges using real-life examples

 - Outline current neurosurgical quality and safety expectations

 - Identify potential quality and safety outcomes measures in neurosurgery

 - Create new, national collaborations in quality and safety

 - Interpret regionalized quality and safety measures